luxonis/depthai-experiments/gen2-triangulation/README.md

-# Gen2 Triangulation 3D visualizer
+# Gen2 Triangulation - Stereo neural inference demo

 Because there are often application-specific host-side filtering to be done on the stereo neural inference results, and because these calculations are lightweight